rayzenai/file-manager/COMPRESSION_AND_METADATA.md

 -   Check if compression is enabled in config
 -   Verify file size is above threshold
--   Check PHP memory limit for GD method
+-   Check PHP memory limit for large images
--   Verify API credentials for API method
+-   Ensure GD or Imagick extension is installed (`php -m | grep -i gd` or `php -m | grep -i imagick`)

 ### Metadata not being tracked